Knaster–Tarski theorem: Consequences: least and greatest fixed points

-Since complete lattices cannot be empty (they must contain a supremum and infimum of the empty set), the theorem in particular guarantees the existence of at least one fixed point of f, and even the existence of a least fixed point (or greatest fixed point).
+Since complete lattices cannot be empty (they must contain a supremum and infimum of the empty set), the theorem in particular guarantees the existence of at least one fixed point of f, and even the existence of a least fixed point and a greatest fixed point.
 In many practical cases, this is the most important implication of the theorem.

 The least fixpoint of f is the least element x such that f(x) = x, or, equivalently, such that f(x) ≤ x; the dual holds for the greatest fixpoint, the greatest element x such that f(x) = x.

 If f(lim x_{n}) = lim f(x_{n}) for all ascending sequences x_{n}, then the least fixpoint of f is lim f^{ n}(0) where 0 is the least element of L, thus giving a more "constructive" version of the theorem.
 (See: Kleene fixed-point theorem.)
 More generally, if f is monotonic, then the least fixpoint of f is the stationary limit of f^{ α}(0), taking α over the ordinals, where f^{ α} is defined by transfinite induction: f^{ α+1} = f (f^{ α}) and f^{ γ} for a limit ordinal γ is the least upper bound of the f^{ β} for all β ordinals less than γ.
 The dual theorem holds for the greatest fixpoint.

 For example, in theoretical computer science, least fixed points of monotonic functions are used to define program semantics, see ' for an example.
 Often a more specialized version of the theorem is used, where L is assumed to be the lattice of all subsets of a certain set ordered by subset inclusion.
 This reflects the fact that in many applications only such lattices are considered.
 One then usually is looking for the smallest set that has the property of being a fixed point of the function f.
 Abstract interpretation makes ample use of the Knaster–Tarski theorem and the formulas giving the least and greatest fixpoints.

 The Knaster–Tarski theorem can be used to give a simple proof of the Cantor–Bernstein–Schroeder theorem and it is also used in establishing the Banach–Tarski paradox.